 Lauren: Let’s say we catch the perpetrator.
 What happens to these people?
 Arrest?
 Conviction?
 Imprisonment?
 Or do are they just fired and kicked down the road to the next unsuspecting employer?

-Lauren: So, besides a good tone at the top, inquiry into and knowledge of what’s happening with your employees, looking at data on a disciplined basis and acting on it, and doing credit checks on key employees involved with money, what else can an owner do?
+So, besides a good tone at the top, inquiry into and knowledge of what’s happening with your employees, looking at data on a disciplined basis and acting on it, and doing credit checks on key employees involved with money, what else can an owner do?
+Talk to me about Fraud Hotlines.

 Chances are if something like that’s going on, somebody knows about it but they don’t feel comfortable disclosing it for fear of retribution or retaliation.
 Having an anonymous outlet for employees to report suspected fraud is key.
 An example is 24/7, 1-800 fraud hotline or website that employees can report to.
 It’s proven that the size of the fraud drops if you’ve got a hotline.

-Lauren: These are third party companies that run a hotline that a company could subscribe to?
+These are third-party companies that run a hotline that a company could subscribe to?

 A hotline is a quite effective at catching those ongoing frauds.
 As I talk to my clients about this they say, “Well, gosh, I don’t know, I’m a little worried that if I put in one of those things, then I’m just going to be chasing false positives all the time, or I’ll get dramas like, ‘Suzy ate my yogurt.
 It was in the fridge’ and I don’t want to deal with that!”